Croods Rails

 You can add custom actions to your resources besides the 5 default ones.

-call - Custom actions DO NOT accept parameters yet.
-If you need to use request parameters, use the de default
+• Custom actions DO NOT accept parameters yet.
+If you need to use request parameters, use the de default create or update actions.

 module Projects